Trophonix/MinehutBOT/README.md

 This is the source code of the Discord bot used on the official Minehut Discord server.
 This may be outdated as the code used on production is closed-source (boo proprietary).

 **Update:** Due to other circumstances, the future of this repo is unclear.
-One thing is for certain, the official source code for the Minehut bot is [open-source here!](https://github.com/Minehut/MinehutBOT)
+One thing is for certain, the official source code for the Minehut bot is now [open-source here!](https://github.com/Minehut/MinehutBOT)

 ## Features